robustml-eurecom/multi-organ-qc/README.md

 ## Steps

 ### 1. Load your data
 Upload medical images in .nii format for your organ study.
-By default, it's intended the user
+By default, it's intended the user injects the following folder structure:

     📦data
     ┣ 📂organ1